Victorian Railways NA class: 7A

-7A was the first engine to arrive at the railway in March 1962; it hauled the reopening train to Menzies Creek on the 28th of July that year, and Reopening to lakeside in October 1975.
+7A was the first engine to arrive at the railway in March 1962; it hauled the reopening train to Menzies Creek on 28 July that year, and Reopening to lakeside in October 1975.
 In 1979 7A was repainted two tone green.
 In the Mid 1990s it was turned to run bunker first towards Belgrave to equalize wear on the tires following a minor overhaul and repaint.
-On the 18th of December 2000 it hauled the special centenary recreation train to Gembrook and its return trip, celebrating 100 years since the opening of the Upper Ferntree Gully to Gembrook Railway.
+On 18 December 2000 it hauled the special centenary recreation train to Gembrook and its return trip, celebrating 100 years since the opening of the Upper Ferntree Gully to Gembrook Railway.
 In June 2005 7A was turned again to equalize wear before returning to facing Gembrook just after its 100th Birthday in August 2005.

 In April 2006 it was taken out of service for a full overhaul and repaint into a more historically accurate Canadian Pacific Red and Chocolate.
 It returned to traffic in December 2007.
 In May 2010 7A was sent by road to the Walhalla Goldfields Railway to celebrate the line's centenary.
-7A is currently in regular traffic having been briefly stored for 9 months due to the COVID-19 pandemic, after which it hauled the reopening train on November 28th 2020.
+7A is currently in regular traffic having been briefly stored for 9 months due to the COVID-19 pandemic, after which it hauled the reopening train on 28 November 2020.

 8A

 8A was placed on a plinth in a children's playground in the suburb of Beaumaris near Sandringham in 1955.
 In 1970 the Puffing Billy Preservation Society purchased and removed the engine first to Newport Workshops, then to Emerald in 1976.
 The following year restoration of the engine began at Belgrave and was completed in 1982, becoming the backbone of the fleet for the following 20 years.

 In 1987 the engine was the first NA to be turned on the newly installed turntable in Emerald to test out wheel wear with the locomotive facing towards Belgrave.
 In 1988 regular driver Ron Picking fitted a former VR N class five chime whistle to the top of the drivers side water tank.
-In October 1998 8A became the first NA along with 12A to venture to Gembrook since the 2nd of August 1953 hauling a public shakedown special.
+In October 1998 8A became the first NA along with 12A to venture to Gembrook since 2 August 1953 hauling a public shakedown special.

 In May 2002 8A was withdrawn from service and given a thorough overhaul, returning to service in October 2006.
 In June 2019 8A was quickly taken out of service due to issues with the main steam delivery pipes; these were found to have expired and since the railway was experiencing a loco shortage new external steam delivery pipes were fitted instead as a temporary measure.
 The locomotive is currently in regular traffic.